 There is no beast like planning a wedding.
 Whether your guest list is 50 or 300, the details that go into the day are intense.
 Upon our visit to my parents house that day, we already begun going over details.
 It’s never too early to begin and you have to begin somewhere!

 That very night we also stopped off at Shoppers Drug Mart before heading home and I picked up my very first bridal magazine.
 Pinterest is great for ideas, but bridal magazines are a staple in planning a wedding, even if they just sit as coffee table books.
-However, with that being said, remember to step away from it all every once in a while, too.
+However, remember to step away from it all every once in a while, too.
 It can be stressful, and the process should be fun!
 Check out my post about my 5 favourite things I loved about planning our wedding, here.